-I don’t know about you but as I get older I am retaining more fluids under my eyes and in my face.
+I don’t know about you, but as I get older I am retaining more fluids under my eyes and in my face.
 It’s so bad.
-Sometimes I wakeup in the morning and wonder, Did Mike Tyson come and go ape on my face last night?
-If you are like me, don’t worry, jade rolling (and gua sha) can both help to instantly reduce the puff.
+Sometimes I wakeup in the morning and wonder, Did Mike Tyson come and go ape on my face while I was sleeping last night?
+If you can relate, don’t worry, jade rolling (and gua sha) can both help to instantly reduce the puff.

 I like this video that talks about the benefits of jade rolling, how to roll and especially how to target lymphatic drainage.
 Bookmark it, it’s a good one.

-Full disclosure, I’ve definitely been caught using a jade roller on my forearms, hands and neck too.
-For someone who sits at the computer a lot it’s like a mini spa sesh!
+Full disclosure, I’ve definitely been caught using a jade roller on my forearms, hands and neck too (or this totally killer rose quartz version for your body).
+For someone who sits at the computer a lot, it’s like a mini spa sesh!
 My friend keeps hers in the car and uses it any chance she gets.
 You can even try storing your jade roller in the fridge before using it for a cooler experience.

-In addition to the benefits listed above, Jade rolling also helps oils penetrate the skin better driving nutrients and skin food.
+In addition to the benefits listed above, jade rolling also helps your nourishing face oils and serums penetrate the skin better, driving nutrients and skin food.

-The jade roller I have usually sells for $45 but you can pick up the Ginger Chi Jade Roller here for $24!
+The jade roller I have usually sells for $45 but you can pick up the Ginger Chi Jade Roller for just $24!

-This year I fell in love with The Empress Stone.
-Gua sha is hitting the beauty scene hard in 2019 and if you haven’t tried it yet, you must!
-Follow along with Wildling co-founder Britta @britta_beauty or check out Wildling for some how-to tutorials (free and paid).
+I’m in love with The Empress Stone.
+Gua sha is hit the beauty scene hard in 2019 and if you haven’t tried it yet, you must!
+Follow along with Wildling co-founder Britta Plug (@britta_beauty) or check out Wildling for some how-to tutorials (free and paid).

 What is gua sha?

-It’s a face massage using a specific stone with an emphasis on lymphatic drainage.
-Britta says it offers an intensified re-patterning of habits in muscles and tissue, helping to remove metabolic waste, environmental pollution, and chemicals that may have entered into the body through conventional beauty products, tap water, or an overuse of plastic.
+Gua sha is a face massage using a specific stone with an emphasis on lymphatic drainage.
+Britta says it offers an intensified re-patterning of habits in muscles and tissue, helping to remove metabolic waste, environmental pollution and chemicals that may have entered into the body through conventional beauty products, tap water or an overuse of plastic.

-The results ARE INSTANT and it’s pretty much a holistic version of Botox which Harpers covers in this 8 page spread.
-Britta Plug launched Wildling Beauty with plant alchemist Jill Munson and acupuncturist and herbalist Gianna De La Torre with the intent to help women access the benefits of gua sha at home.
+The results ARE INSTANT and it’s pretty much a holistic version of Botox, which Harpers covers in this 8-page spread.
+Britta launched Wildling Beauty with plant alchemist Jill Munson and acupuncturist / herbalist Gianna De La Torre with the intention of helping women access the benefits of gua sha at home.